- The Motorcycle Diaries: Perfect for Discovering South American Spanish

 Film directed by Pablo Berger, this drama released in 2013 tells the story of Carmen, a beautiful girl whose childhood was marked by her mother-in-law.
 The action is located in the 1920s in southern Spain.
 Carmen meets a travelling troupe of dwarf bullfighters who will integrate her in to their troop and give her the nickname Blanca Nieves or Snow White in English.

 "Sparkling visually, this film is declared as a lightly cruel poem, punctuated by the energetic flamenco of Alfonso de Vilallonga."
 One can read about a review of Metro.
 In black and white, without dialogue, this Andalusian and silent version of Snow White remains to be discovered for its intensity, especially its gaze on the bullfight.

-Franco-Spanish film by Pedro Almodovar realized in 1999, Todo sobre mi madre will allow you to discover the Spanish of the Madrilenians.
-Nurse in Madrid, Manuela takes her only son, Esteban, to the theater to watch A streetcar named Desire.
-“Shocked by a revelation about his father, Esteban is the victim of a fatal accident.
+A Franco-Spanish film by Pedro Almodóvar made in 1999, Todo Sobre Mi Madre will allow you to discover the Spanish of the Madrilenians.
+Manuela is a nurse in Madrid who takes her only son, Esteban, to the theater to watch A Streetcar Named Desire.
+Shocked by a revelation about his father, Esteban is the victim of a fatal accident.

 The film is a tribute to this woman who will do everything possible to find the father of Esteban, who in the meantime has changed sex.
 The story of a woman ready for anything to overcome the death of her son.

 Poor, amoral and atypical like many of Almodóvar's films, Todo Sobre Mi Madre is a hymn for life and women, to whom the director dedicates a limitless passion.
 This great Spanish film was rewarded at the Festival of Cannes by the staging Award and by an Oscar for Best Film in a Foreign Language.

 Volver: The Spanish Lesson in Madrid!